AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >[!CAUTION]
 >
->While a single Dispatcher will usually be able to saturate the capacity of the available Publish instances, for some rare applications it can make sense to additionally balance the load between two Dispatcher instances.
-Configurations with multiple Dispatchers need to be considered carefully, since an additional Dispatcher will increase the load on the available Publish instances and can easily decrease performance in most applications.
+>While a single Dispatcher is able to saturate the capacity of the available Publish instances, for some rare applications it can make sense to also balance the load between two Dispatcher instances.
+Configurations with multiple Dispatchers must be considered carefully, because an extra Dispatcher can increase the load on the available Publish instances and can easily decrease performance in most applications.

 ## How the Dispatcher performs Load Balancing {#how-the-dispatcher-performs-load-balancing}

 ### Performance Statistics

 The Dispatcher keeps internal statistics about how fast each instance of AEM processes documents.
-Based on this data, the Dispatcher estimates which instance will provide the quickest response time when answering a request, and so it reserves the necessary computation time on that instance.
+Based on this data, the Dispatcher estimates which instance can provide the quickest response time when answering a request, and so it reserves the necessary computation time on that instance.

-Different types of requests may have differing average completion times, so the Dispatcher allows you to specify document categories.
-These are then considered when computing the time estimates.
-For example, you can make a distinction between HTML pages and images, as the typical response times may well differ.
+Different types of requests may have differing average completion times, so the Dispatcher lets you specify document categories.
+These categories are then considered when computing the time estimates.
+For example, you can distinguish between HTML pages and images, as the typical response times may well differ.

-If you use an elaborate search function, you may create a new category for search queries.
-This helps the Dispatcher send search queries to the instance that responds fastest.
-This prevents a slower instance from stalling when it receives several "expensive" search queries, while the others get the "cheaper" requests.
+If you use an elaborate search function, you can create a category for search queries.
+This method helps the Dispatcher send search queries to the instance that responds fastest.
+It also helps prevent a slower instance from stalling when it receives several "expensive" search queries, while the others get the "cheaper" requests.

 ### Personalized content (Sticky Connections)

 Sticky connections ensure that documents for one user are all composed on the same instance of AEM.
-This is important if you use personalized pages and session data.
+This point is important if you use personalized pages and session data.
 The data is stored on the instance, so subsequent requests from the same user must return to that instance or the data is lost.

 Because sticky connections restrict the Dispatcher's ability to optimize the requests, you should use them only when needed.
 You can specify the folder that contains the "sticky" documents, thus ensuring all documents in that folder are composed on the same instance for each user.